Outline

 Functions of the Events Team

 The events team is responsible for putting together events for the local youth.
-These include sporting
+These include sporting events, gender events, seasonal events, fellowship events, connecting with other youth, etc.

 The events team should work together to: